AstroDigital/example-ndvi-vector/README.md

 - [Synthesizing the vector and imagery NDVI products to create masked imagery](https://github.com/AstroDigital/example-field-mask) and
 - [Graphing the NDVI values using Chart.js, and including precipitation as a secondary datasource](https://github.com/AstroDigital/example-ndvi-chart-plus).

 ## Procedure
 ### HTML
-Begin by writing basic boilerplate HTML containing a div called `#map` styled to fill the window, and including the Leaflet script and css support files, as shown in this [example](https://github.com/AstroDigital/example-ndvi-vector/blob/master/example/index.html).
+Begin by writing basic boilerplate HTML, containing a div called `#map` styled to fill the window, and including the Leaflet script and css support files, as shown in this [example](https://github.com/AstroDigital/example-ndvi-vector/blob/master/example/index.html).

 This tutorial simulates the code modularization provided by production build systems such as [Require.js](http://requirejs.org/), by separating the NDVI data from the functional code using separate script imports.
-The example program itself is located in the [as-basic-map.js](https://github.com/AstroDigital/example-ndvi-vector/blob/master/example/ad-basic-map.js) file.
+The example program itself is located in the [ad-basic-map.js](https://github.com/AstroDigital/example-ndvi-vector/blob/master/example/ad-basic-map.js) file.

 ### Javascript
 The NDVI values response includes a `results` attribute, which is an array in which each feature represents an input polygon containing two attributes that we will most likely need to create a map: a numerical `id` and a `value`.
 The value consists of GeoJSON describing the geometry of the feature, and properties describing its NDVI values over time.

 To create a FeatureCollection from this data, map over the `results` attribute and extract the `id` and `values` for each feature.
 Insert the output array into simple GeoJSON `FeatureCollection` boilerplate, then convert the entire GeoJSON object to a Leaflet layer, as shown below:
 ```js
 let fieldPolys = L.geoJson({
   'type': 'FeatureCollection',
   'features': adNdviData.results.map((field) => {